 The back passage (anus) is normally lined with 3 areas of soft fleshy tissue (cushions) which are very well supplied with blood vessels.
 In some cases, often because of problems with passing motions, these cushions enlarge over time, forming what we call piles (haemorrhoids).
 Because of the good blood supply, these piles can cause bright red bleeding usually during or after having your bowels open.
 They may also prolapse (push out of the anus) or cause mucus leakage and skin irritation.

 How does the treatment work?

 Immediately after the banding there may be a sensation of needing to have your bowels open.
 This is normal – do not worry.
-It then fades to a mild discomfort or ache lasting a couple of days.
+The sensation will fade to a mild discomfort or ache lasting a couple of days.

-After 7 to 10 days the tissue in the band falls away.
+After 7 to 10 days the tissue in the band will fall away.
 You may get some dark red bleeding from the back passage at this stage.
 This is normal – do not worry.

 Possible complications of the treatment

 Occasionally, bands constrict a part of the lining of the back passage which is very sensitive.
-This usually shows as severe pain at the time they are put on and the bands may need to be removed.
+This usually gives severe pain at the time the bands are put on.
+If this happens, the bands may need to be removed.

-Very rarely you may get very large amounts of bright red bleeding after 7 to10 days.
-If this happens you may need to be seen by your GP or at the Emergency Department at the hospital.
-This may be more common if you take any medications to thin your blood such as Clopidogrel, Warfarin or Rivaroxaban.
-If you do take any of these medications your surgeon may recommend that you stop before having the banding carried out.
+Very rarely you may get large amounts of bright red bleeding after 7 to 10 days.
+If this happens you will need to be seen by your GP or at the Emergency Department.
+This can be more common if you take any medications to thin your blood such as Clopidogrel, Warfarin or Rivaroxaban.
+If you are currently taking any of these medications your surgeon may recommend that you stop before having the banding carried out.

 When to go to your GP